-The more airline reporting professionals know about surety bond insurance, the better prepared they’ll be to buy or renew their airline reporting bonds.
-So, to help you along your way, our surety specialists have developed this guide to airline reporting bonds.
+The more airline reporting professionals know about surety bond insurance, the better prepared they will be to buy or renew their airline reporting bonds.
+To help with this, our surety specialists have developed a simple guide to airline reporting bonds.

-Bond amounts are determined by the Airline Reporting Corporation.
-Bond amounts vary, but must be at least $20,000.
+Bond amounts are determined by ARC, but must be at least $20,000.
 Since the amount of the bond varies, the premium an applicant will pay also varies.
-The premium an applicant pays is based on a review of their credit report.
-An applicant with exceptional credit could pay as little as 1% of the total amount of the bond.
+Premiums are based on the applicant’s financial standing and start as little as 1% of the total amount of the bond.

 Select your state below for more information about airline reporting bonds in your area, or give us a call at 1 (800) 308-4358.

-Airline reporting bonds are in effect for one year and must be renewed annually until claimed against or cancelled.
+Airline reporting bonds are in effect for one year and must be renewed annually until claimed against or canceled.
 The surety has the right to cancel the bond at any time by giving 30-days’ written notice to the principal and obligee.
-Apply today!